 August is considered the best month for crossings of the famous Mara River where hungry crocodiles wait and serious drama ensues.
 The decision to cross usually comes down to one animal taking the plunge and a few thousand following.
 Amongst all the panic, it’s common for wildebeest to cross the river and re-cross it soon after!

-Please Note: September is the best time to see wildebeest in the Masai Mara of Kenya as more than half move north over the border.
-However many remain in Northern Tanzania and move back and forth following local rainfall.
+Please Note: September is the best time to see wildebeest in the Masai Mara in Kenya as more than half move north over the border.
+However, many remain in Northern Tanzania and move back and forth following local rainfall.

 November: Beginning of the Return

 The short rains should begin, soaking the plains of the southern Serengeti and drawing the herds to leave the northern areas where food is running out.
 Wildebeest begin making their journey back south to calve and start the cycle again.

 What are some interesting Wildebeest Facts?

 - The name ‘wildebeest’ comes from the Dutch word meaning 'wild beast'.